maxipalay/minimec-ros2/minimec_control/README.md

 - `kinematics`: node that implements forward kinematics, taking an input twist and outputting wheel commands.
 - `odometry`: node that implements odometry - estimation of position according to encoder feedback.
 This takes in joint states and publishes the odometry transform to a topic and broadcasts it to the tf tree.
+- `path_generator`: node that generates spline and circular paths.
+- `trajectory_tracking`: node that publisher velocity commands to track a generated path using feedforward + PI feedback control

 ## Configuration